In 2020 I am running the Top Tools for Learning (14th Annual Learning Tools) as follows: (You can find out more about the survey here)

 - Write a blog post about your choice and send the link to Jane Hart.

-- A valid entry needs to include 10 different digital tools – listed in ANY ORDER.
+- A valid entry needs to include 10 different DIGITAL tools (resources, services, etc) – listed in any order.
 Note, an entry with fewer than 10 different tools will not be counted.
+This is to mitigate gaming and skewing of the voting.

-- Please name 10 specific digital products rather than generic digital technologies (e.g. “Blogger” or “WordPress”, rather than “blogs” or “blogging”).
+- Please name 10 specific tools rather than generic technologies (e.g. “Blogger” or “WordPress”, rather than “blogs” or “blogging”).

 - Note that a vote for Microsoft Office of Office365 will be split over Word and PowerPoint, so please vote individually for these Office tools, i.e. Word, Powerpoint, Excel, Outlook etc.